ApiGen/ApiGen/README.md

 * Detailed documentation of classes, functions and constants.
 * Highlighted source code.
 * Support of namespaces and packages with subpackages.
+* Experimental support of traits.
-* A page with trees of classes, interfaces and exceptions.
+* A page with trees of classes, interfaces, traits and exceptions.
 * A page with a list of deprecated elements.
 * A page with Todo tasks.
 * List of undocumented elements.